marians/www.sendung.de/about.md

 permalink: /about/
 ---

 I'm Marian Steinbach, born 1977 in Cologne/Germany.
+I am a user experience designer by profession, a cyclist by passion, and father of a little girl.
 This is my blog.

 I have been occupying this URL with personal stuff since [1999](https://web.archive.org/web/19980815000000*/http://www.sendung.de).
 Then, blogging fatigue, or rather social media fatigue hit me hard and I quit blogging.